AcademySoftwareFoundation/Imath/CONTRIBUTING.md

 #### Type Conventions

-Because OpenEXR must deal properly with large images, whose width and/or height approach the maximum allowable in 32-bit signed integers, take special care that integer arithmatic doesn't overlow, and make it as clear as possible exactly what the code is doing,
+Because Imath must deal properly with large images, whose width and/or height approach the maximum allowable in 32-bit signed integers, take special care that integer arithmatic doesn't overlow, and make it as clear as possible exactly what the code is doing,